 For the latest what’s on guide in London, click here.

-Posted on 26 September 2018, in Bars, Grub, History, London, Tourist Attractions and tagged Design Museum, Kensington, Kensington Gardens, leighton house museum, london, Travel.
+Posted on 26 Sep 2018, in History, Museums, Tourist Attractions and tagged Design Museum, Kensington, Kensington Gardens.
 Bookmark the permalink.
-1 Comment.
+2 Comments.